 The city council is seeking feedback from West Carrollton residents about their interest in changing existing zoning laws to allow small farm animals in residential neighborhoods, which are currently only permitted on agricultural property in the city.

-The 5-question survey is available here.
+The 5-question survey is now closed.

 Planning director Greg Gaines said the issue first arose during a building inspection last year which showed ducks being kept as pets in a residential neighborhood.